misaim/rsm/README.md

 # rsm

-A smallish binary to read EC2 instances and copy an AWS SSM connection string to the clipboard.
+A CLI tool to copy an AWS ssm connection string to the clipboard for a given list of instances via the AWS SDK for Rust.

-Hacked together while understanding the Rust AWS SDK: don't shoot me.
+Hacked together while understanding the Rust AWS SDK: improvement pr's and code reviews welcomed!

 ![rsm-example](https://github.com/misaim/rsm/assets/13842895/8cfd52ac-fbaa-4686-92f1-859887095438)